Be sure to complete each item included in the Enrollment Checklist. Each step will help you prepare for your arrival at UWRF.

 8. Enroll in Health Insurance Coverage

 The University of Wisconsin System mandates that international students and their dependents carry comprehensive health insurance at all times in case of serious illness and accidents.
 You will be required to purchase the UW System negotiated International Student Injury and Sickness Insurance Plan.
-During orientation, we will assist you in completing the application.
-Please keep in mind, the cost of this health insurance is approximately $800 per year and increases significantly with the addition of dependents.
+During orientation, we will share more information about your health insurance coverage.
+Please keep in mind, the cost of this health insurance is approximately $1,000 per year and increases significantly with the addition of dependents.
 Premiums for this plan will be placed on your University bill.
-You will not be allowed to register for classes without proof of comprehensive health coverage.